Careers360 Logo

 Switch toEnglish IconHindi Icon

-JEE Main 2026 Question Paper - In this article you will get all the JEE Mains 2026 question papers.
-You will be able to download all the JEE Mains questions paper shift wise.
-Using the JEE Mains 2026 question paper can help you understand the difficulty of JEE Mains 2026 and can help you prepare for April session as well.
-The January session is scheduled from 21 Jan to 29 Jan and every question paper will be updated in the article below right after the exam is over.
-Until now, Jan 21, Jan 22, Jan 23 and Jan 24 both shifts with Jan 28 Shift 1 have been conducted and details are provided below.
+JEE Main 2026 Question Paper: In this article, we have updated all the JEE Main 2026 question papers.
+You will be able to download all the JEE Mains question papers shift-wise.
+Using the JEE Mains 2026 question paper can help you understand the difficulty of the JEE Mains 2026 exam and can help you prepare for the JEE Main April session as well.
+The JEE Main April session is scheduled from 2 to 9 April, and all the question paper of the January session is updated in the article below.
+If you practice these January session question papers, they will significantly boost your preparation for the April session, and you'll get a clear idea of the paper pattern and level of difficulty.

 Read More